theompek/Autonomous_Vehicle/README.md

 low-level, the control system was built.
 Using a suitable controller built for speed control and using the Pure Pursuit method for direction control, the overall navigation of the vehicle was achieved.\
-Ultimately, the system was tested using the Carla simulator for various traffic environments and various motion scenarios.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ultimately, the system was tested using the Carla simulator for various traffic environments and various motion scenarios.
 The vehicle’s performance was assessed using criteria that describe both the autonomy of the autonomous vehicle and the effectiveness of the autonomous vehicle in terms of its ability to complete the route path.
 The system was